 Drive-in theaters gained popularity in the mid-1950s — becoming a local hang out for people of all ages.
 We see them as cinematic locations for many classic movies, including Grease and Footloose, and have become a part of our collective nostalgic memories.
 As the years have gone by, many projectors began to collect dust — making most drive-in theaters fading treasures for this generation and remind us of a time before we could buy movie tickets in advance to reserve the best seats in the theater.

 There are only about 330 drive-in theaters left throughout the US, and the ones that are still standing have kept their businesses running the same since they first opened — except for replacing old projectors for digital ones.
-Colorado is home to seven drive-in theaters out of the 330.
+Colorado is home to eight drive-in theaters out of the 330.
 Since the weather is starting to warm up, get your family or a group of friends together to watch a couple of movies — enjoy some classic movie snacks, good company and watch the sunset before showtime begins.

 88 Drive-In Theatre